mars0i/masonclj/doc/properties.md

 ## The time-slice look up function

-Note that to use either `defagent` or `make-properties`, you will have to define a function that accepts an agent time-slice as an argument, and knows how to use it to look up the current time slice of the same agent.
-This is the first argument to `make-properties`, or the third argument to `defagent`.
-In my code, I create a higher-order function called `make-get-curr-obj` which takes a first argument which contains (something containing) a map from id's to current agent-time-slices, and a second argument that will be the first time-slice of a given agent.
+Note that to use either `defagent` or `make-properties`, you will have to generate a function that always returns the current time-slice of an agent.
+This is the first argument to `make-properties`.
+A good way to do this is to use the argument to the `properties` method of `Propertied` to get an id or some other information that can be closed over to produce the needed function.
+The third argument to `defagent` is designed for this purpose.

-You can then use this with `partial` to create a closure over the data structure, and then pass this closure to `defagent` or `make-properties`.
+(In my code, I create a higher-order function called that takes a first argument containing something containing a map from id's to current agent-time-slices, and a second argument that will be the first time-slice of a given agent.
+You can then use this with `partial` to create a closure over the data structure, and then pass this closure to `defagent` or `make-properties`.)

 ## Use of `make-properties`